Why Companies Are Investing in Diversity within Tech

 In the past decade, programs across North America have been founded, aiming to eliminate the tech diversity gap.
 These organizations, some of which can be found in a previous article, 6 Organizations Diversifying the Tech Industry, work to help candidates learn the needed skills to thrive and team with businesses that can assist them in best practices and find previously underrepresented talent.

 Working in the mid-to-senior level IT job industry for over 30 years, Motion Recruitment has set itself apart in the technology space by having our recruiters each specialize in a specific department of the tech industry, allowing them to become experts in a particular section of the IT workforce.
-With offices in 16 cities across the United States and Canada, Motion can help companies and candidates take the next step in the tech market.
+With offices across the United States and Canada, Motion can help companies and candidates take the next step in the tech market.
 Contact us now.